entropyxyz/entropy-docs/content/reference/command-line-interface.md

 Follow these steps to install Entropy globally using NPM:

-1. The CLI requires Node version 20 to run.
-Ensure you have Node.js version `20.x.x`:
+1. The CLI requires Node version 20 or higher to run:

     ```shell
     node --version
     ```

     ```output
-    v20.18.0
+    v23.1.0
     ```

     {{< callout type="info" >}}